baijum/service-binding-documentation/docs/getting-started/quick-start.md

 bash <(curl -s https://gist.githubusercontent.com/baijum/b99cd8e542868a00b2b5efc2e1b7dc10/raw/11e790fb1d23aa4d3ee03c260169a08b36fb25bc/init-database.sh)>
 ```

-Now the database is ready to connect from application.
-The next section
-explains how to configure application:
+We have now finished to configured the database for the application.
+We are ready to deploy the sample application and connect it to the database.

 ## Deploying an application

+In this section, we are going to deploy the application on our kubernetes cluster.
+For that, we will use a deployment configuration and do the configuration of our local environment to be able to

 1. Deploy the `spring-petclinic-rest` app with this `Deployment` configuration: